Written by Editorial Team

-- Lowered self-esteem: As mentioned earlier, every time you insult your child – on a one-on-one basis or worse in public – you are reducing his/her self-worth little by little.
+As mentioned earlier, every time you insult your child – on a one-on-one basis or worse in public – you are reducing his/her self-worth little by little.
 Playing good cop-bad cop also does not help.
-Studies show that even if only one parent is an insulter, the child’s self-image and self-esteem is impaired
+Studies show that even if only one parent is an insulter, the child’s self-image and self-esteem is impaired.

-- Disobedience: Most parents do not want to cause intentional harm to their kids.
+Most parents do not want to cause intentional harm to their kids.
 The insult, in most cases, is a momentary outburst rooted in parental stress and anger.
 You think that yelling or insulting them would discipline them when in fact it is quite counter-productive.
-It might make your child a rebel who would want to misbehave repeatedly as a show of protest
+It might make your child a rebel who would want to misbehave repeatedly as a show of protest.

-- More aggressive or depressive behavior: Insulting can have long term repercussions.
-It can either make your child very aggressive as he/she grows up – as they grow up thinking it is OK to verbally abuse and insult someone – or they can go into a depression or become suicidal due to lack of self-worth
+Insulting can have long term repercussions.
+It can either make your child very aggressive as he/she grows up – as they grow up thinking it is OK to verbally abuse and insult someone – or they can go into a depression or become suicidal due to lack of self-worth.

-- Troubled Relationship With Parents: Respect is a two-way street.
+Respect is a two-way street.
 You insult them, be prepared to be not trusted by them as they grow.
 If this is hard to digest, imagine this.
 If someone calls you stupid or foolish, do you feel they called you names for your betterment and do you become more affectionate towards them?
 Or do you start hating them?
-You have your answer
+You have your answer.

 So you can’t beat them, you can’t scold them harshly – what can you do to discipline them?
 The following five tips might help you:

-- Respect them: Respect should always be mutual – you want your child to respect you, then you need to respect your child back.
+Respect should always be mutual – you want your child to respect you, then you need to respect your child back.
 Speak to them the same way you would speak to another adult who has behaved in a way you do not approve.
-Discuss the problem with your child one-on-one in gentle, respectful but firm manner
+Discuss the problem with your child one-on-one in gentle, respectful but firm manner.

-- Count to 10: Do not discipline your child when you are seething with rage.
+Do not discipline your child when you are seething with rage.
 When you react when angry, you are more likely to shout or lose control of your words and say something you do not mean and would regret.
 Take a few minutes to calm down.
-Compose yourself and decide what you want to convey before you react
+Compose yourself and decide what you want to convey before you react.

-- Be consistent: Be constant in the way you enforce your rules.
-A behavior once Okayed cannot be punished for later and vice versa
+Be constant in the way you enforce your rules.
+A behavior once Okayed cannot be punished for later and vice versa.

-- Practice what you preach: Walk the talk.
+Walk the talk.
 Try to be the person you want your child to turn into and set examples of yourselves.
 Admit your mistakes when you commit them.
-Talk to them about how you have erred and how you plan to rectify it
+Talk to them about how you have erred and how you plan to rectify it.

 Do not insult your kids so as to discipline them, insulting, shouting, screaming are the worst parenting mistakes, and generally tend to backfire.